 Flying with Jetstar

-Auckland is one of Jetstar’s major hubs, with numerous flights a day arriving from and departing for Wellington, Christchurch, Queenstown and Dunedin.
-There are also flights linking the city to Australia, South-East Asia, Japan and Hawaii.
+Auckland is one of Jetstar’s major hubs, with numerous flights a day arriving from and departing for Wellington, Napier*, Palmerston North^, New Plymouth^, Nelson*, Christchurch, Queenstown, Dunedin, Gold Coast, Melbourne and Sydney.
+There are also flights linking the city to other destinations in Australia, South-East Asia, Japan and Hawaii.

 Find cheap flights to Auckland